- 1 recipe Basic Gingerbread Dough, chilled

 - For the ramp, lean the gingerbread piece against the doorway, using a ser¬rated knife to trim it, if needed.
 Secure it with a dab of icing.

 - Make the egg-catching nesting box: Cut each of 2 graham crackers into two 2½-by- 1-in [6-by-2.5-cm] rectangles and the remaining cracker into two 1-in [2.5-cm] squares.
 Hold a rectan¬gular cracker horizontally and attach a square to each short edge with icing to form a squared-off U shape.
 Pin them together.
-Pipe icing on the edge of each side of the U and attach to the left Side of the coop, aligning the nesting box with the bottom.
+Pipe icing on the edge of each side of the U and attach it to the left side of the coop, aligning the nesting box with the bottom.
 Pin to hold.
 Pipe icing along the top edges of the box and cover the box with the remaining rectangular piece of graham cracker.
 Add 3 silver sprinkles horizontally along the wall edge for “hinges,” and one vertically in front to simulate the latch.

 - To make the adorable chickens: Spoon out 3 heaping Tbsp of fondant, one at a time, onto a piece of parchment and, wearing rubber gloves, press each 1 Tbsp into an oval shape for the chicken bodies.
 Use six smaller balls to form wings, pressing them into flat ovals and making a few vertical cuts on one long edge to simulate feathers (see photo).
 Position a dab of thick icing on one of the fondant bodies and press a wing on so that the “feathers” are on the bottom, closest to the tail end.
 Repeat with the second wing, and do the same for each chicken.
 Add tiny white balls of fondant for eyes and press flat.
 Using the edible black marker, make a dot in each tiny ball for an iris.